 Indiana Constructors, Inc. has been the trade association representing the Hoosier highway, heavy and utility construction industry for nearly 100 years.
-As we prepare to mark our centennial in 2024, our mission is not only to celebrate that milestone, but to educate folks about our industry’s rich history and motivate young people to choose a life-long career in it.
+As we prepare to mark our centennial in 2024, our mission is not only to celebrate that milestone, but to educate folks about our industry’s rich history and to motivate young people to choose a life-long career in it.

 Planning years in advance of the centennial allows us to identify key milestones and create action items based on the information we know today.
 We understand that new and exciting developments may impact our plans over the course of time.
 Here’s an overview of our approach for the next few years: